 The Council takes its lead in school-place planning from Derbyshire County Council (DCC) as the Local Education Authority (LEA).
 Efforts to understand the capacities of local schools that would likely accommodate pupils from this site have historically been complicated through delays in receiving this data from other relevant LEAs.
-An absence of input from DtC LEA partners to the most recent consultation complicates understanding the current position.
+Whilst the current capacities of schools most local to this site allocation remain unknown, no information provided by DCC LEA as part of its response to this consultation suggests that the ability to accommodate additional pupils cannot be achieved.
 At the LEAs request during the 2024 Hearings, the Council withdrew any reference in its submitted policies to where school-age residents at certain allocations should be educated.
 DCC have advised that their Developer Contributions Protocol can provide certainty around the issue of school-place planning.